DerekStride/DerekStride.github.io/_posts/2021-08-06-a-comprehensive-introduction-to-tree-sitter.md

 ---
 layout: post
-title: A comprehensive introduction to tree-sitter
+title: A Comprehensive Introduction to Tree-sitter
 excerpt: >
   Tree-sitter is a parser generator tool and an incremental parsing library.
 It can build a concrete syntax tree for a source file and efficiently update the syntax tree as the source file is edited.